Entytaiment25/Entytaiment25/README.md

 <!--   <a href=""><img src="Placeholder.svg" alt="logo" width="60%"></a> -->
 </p>

-I'm Louis, a freetime programmer and fulltime Human from Germany.<br>
+<p> I'm Louis, a freetime programmer and fulltime Human from Germany.<br></p>
-I waste half my life on the internet working on a few projects and this is the place where you can find them.
+<p> I waste half my life on the internet working on a few projects and this is the place where you can find them.</p>

 <h3 align="center">My Socials</h3>
 <p align="center">